-In this course students will explore the content and organisation of the NSW K-6 HSIE curriculum; strategies and resources for programming, teaching and assessing primary HSIE; the role and value of HSIE; the place of HSIE in the K-12 HSIE continuum (particularly the links between Stage 3 and 4); the literacy and numeracy demands of HSIE curriculum; ways of differentiating curriculum to meet the diverse needs of learners.
+In this course Initial Teacher Education Students (ITES) will explore the content and organisation of the NSW K-6 HSIE Syllabus and curriculum; strategies and resources for programming, teaching and assessing primary HSIE; the role and value of HSIE; the place of HSIE in the K-12 HSIE continuum (particularly the links between Stage 3 and 4); the literacy and numeracy demands of HSIE curriculum; ways of differentiating curriculum to meet the diverse needs of learners.
 Particular attention will be given to Aboriginal history and culture, and concepts emerging from the HSIE curriculum that relate to civics and citizenship.

 On successful completion of the course students will be able to:

 1. Understand the underlying principles of the Humanities and Social Sciences area of the curriculum and be able to demonstrate that they can plan teaching and learning events to further these principles and practices;

 2. Value and clarify the diversity of perspectives in the Humanities and Social Sciences with particular emphasis on Aboriginal and Torres Strait Islander, Asian and Sustainability perspectives;

 3. Appreciate the role and value of Humanities and Social Sciences in the broader school curriculum;

 4. Understand and use the NSW syllabus document in this area (incorporating the Australian Curriculum) to plan for learning and teaching in all aspects of Humanities and Social Sciences.

 ITES will learn about the principles of teaching and learning Humanities and Social Science in the primary school contexts.
 Specific areas of learning will include: understanding, implementing and critiquing current NSW based curriculum documents; teaching and learning in History K-6; teaching and learning in Geography K-6.
 Best practice teaching and learning strategies using ICT in teaching Humanities and Social Sciences.